drhsqlite/fossil-mirror/www/customskin.md

 "1" if the page color has light-color text on a darker background, and "0" if the page has dark text on a light-colored background.
 <p>
-If the "pikchr-foreground" setting (only available in Fossil 2.14 and later) is defined and is not an empty string then it specifies a foreground color to use for [pikchr diagrams](./pikchr.md).
+If the "pikchr-foreground" setting (added in Fossil 2.14) is defined and is not an empty string then it specifies a foreground color to use for [pikchr diagrams](./pikchr.md).
 The default pikchr foreground color is black, or white if the "white-foreground" boolean is set.